tajespasarela/tailwind-editor/README.md

 ```

-This `async` function is receiving the custom tailwind config and fetching the tailwind service passing it as `theme:{ extend: tailwindCustomConfig }` parameter.
-We pass it inside `extend`to [keep all the default utilities as Tailwind has](https://tailwindcss.com/docs/theme#extending-the-default-theme), and we only add the new ones we need.
-We also obtain all the current HTML on the page and send it to the service as `html` parameter.
-Tailwindcss will use this HTML to know which CSS classes generate and which don't.
+This `async` function is receiving the custom Tailwind config and fetching the Tailwind service, passing it as the `theme:{ extend: tailwindCustomConfig }` parameter.
+We pass it inside `extend` to [keep all the default utilities Tailwind has](https://tailwindcss.com/docs/theme#extending-the-default-theme), and only add the new ones we need.
+We also obtain all the current HTML on the page and send it to the service as the `html` parameter.
+Tailwind will use this HTML to know which CSS classes generate and which don't.

-Following, we create a new component `Editor.vue` to use that function:
+The following step is to create a new component `Editor.vue` to use that function:

 ```html
 // src/components/Editor.vue